barkloaf/MetaGrabAPI/README.md

   * `tatums`

 ## License Notice
-Make sure any and all use of this software complies with the [license](https://github.com/barkloaf/SpotGrabAPI/blob/master/LICENSE), the GNU Afferro General Public License v3.0
+Make sure any and all use of this software complies with the [license](https://github.com/barkloaf/SpotGrabAPI/blob/master/LICENSE), the GNU Affero General Public License v3.0